Spotify-Build-Week/SpotifyBuildWeek/README.md

 ## Situation
 We are data scientists tasked with helping users find and visualize songs that fit their personal taste.

-## Target Audience
-Anyone who would like to find songs based .

 ## Objective
 1. Build a model to recommend songs based on similarity to user input;
 2. Create visualizations using song data to highlight similarities and differences between recommendations.